alexandermendes/tei-viewer/_docs/index.md

 XML documents are transformed to a flat hierarchical structure using XSLT then converted into JSON (to improve performance when building the table).
 The original XML and the transformed JSON data are stored using IndexedDB.
-HTML table layouts are stored in the `_tables` folder and specify the associated `.xsl` file and the tag names to be included.
+HTML table layouts are stored in the `_tables` folder and specify an `.xsl` file and the column headings to be included.